geneontology/noctua_app_stack/production/PRODUCTION_README.md

 ### 1. Create a Docker development environment and clone repository from Github

 We have a docker based dev environment with all these tools installed.
 See last section of this README (Appendix I: Development Environment).
-See Prerequisites 4 for docker
+See Prerequisites 4 for docker.
 The instructions in this document are run from the POV that they are executed within the developement environment; i.e.:

 ```